johnwalley/allotment/README.md

 ### Next.js

 If you get an error when importing allotment in a Next.js project consider [not including the module server-side](https://nextjs.org/docs/advanced-features/dynamic-import#with-no-ssr).
 Allotment currently only works in a browser.
 It might be possible to produce sensible results server-side in the future so create an issue requesting this if interested.

+See these issues for more discussion: [Example usage with Next.js](https://github.com/johnwalley/allotment/issues/81) and [SyntaxError: Cannot use import statement outside a module](https://github.com/johnwalley/allotment/issues/23).